-To simplify the hardware implementation, this rate is expressed as a "number of ticks" (interval) and as "faster(+1) / slower(-1)" (action).
-If the ClockSlave was to "slow", then for each interval an additional "tick" will be added to ClockSlave time.
+To simplify hardware implementation, this rate is expressed as the interval (number of ticks) after which a tick is added (count faster) or omitted (count slower).
+If the ClockSlave was too "slow", then for each interval an additional "tick" will be added to ClockSlave time.
 If the ClockSlave was to "fast", then for each interval the "tick" will be skiped and thus the ClockSlave time is not incremented.
 Controlling the ClockSlave Control loop